GNOME/libgweather/doc/migrating-3to4.md

 zone.
 Applications should provide their own UI, if needed, according to the best practices of the [GNOME human interface guidelines](https://developer.gnome.org/hig/).

+## Preparations

+Before migrating to GWeather 4, there are steps to follow in order to minimise the changes you have to implement once you switch.

 ### Stop using `gweather_location_get_children()`